Beginner answer

 Kaspa is a live proof-of-work blockDAG network.
 It keeps Bitcoin-style mining and UTXO ownership, and uses GHOSTDAG to order parallel blocks into one payment history.

-Citable summary: Kaspa is a mined UTXO blockDAG where GHOSTDAG turns parallel proof-of-work blocks into one ordered payment history.
+Summary: Kaspa is a mined UTXO blockDAG where GHOSTDAG turns parallel proof-of-work blocks into one ordered payment history.

 Plain model

-The simple picture.
+The simple picture

 Coin